 Let there be light . . .

 Circadian rhythms are powerful forces in our lives.
 We evolved as diurnal creatures, adapted to living and working in the sun’s light and sleeping in the dark.
 For we humans, exposure to artificial light at night may affect our moods, lead to anxiety or even trigger factors that make us fat.
 And according to research done by Richard G. Stevens, Ph.D., a professor and cancer epidemiologist at the University of Connecticut Health Center, night light could increase our risk for breast cancer.

 For nonhuman animals, birds and insects, keeping the night dark may be even more important.
 Artificial night light disrupts nocturnal animals’ ability to hunt, hide from predators, navigate and reproduce.

-Migrating at night, birds — especially immature ones on their first journeys — have been known to collide with brightly lit, tall buildings.
-Scientists estimate that about one hundred million birds are killed in this country annually by crashing into windows or dying from exhaustion after becoming confused while trying to navigate by artificial night light instead of the stars.
+Migrating at night, birds—especially immature ones on their first journeys—have been known to collide with brightly lit, tall buildings.
+Scientists estimate that about 100 million birds are killed in this country annually by crashing into windows or dying from exhaustion after becoming confused while trying to navigate by artificial night light instead of the stars.
 Thousands of seabirds get disoriented by light from gas flares on marine oil platforms, circling around and around until they drop.